aditm7/COL333_A1/README.md

 - Change iterations according to the input
 - remove extra print statements (like restarts)
 - Make a good initial state for hill climb
-- Do some changes in the time format
-- Can still optimize hill climb